barissayil/EnergyMarket/README.md

 # EnergyMarket
 It simulates a simple energy market using concurrent execution features of Python.

-Now we have: Home1 -- message queues -- Market -- shared memory -- Weather
+Now we have: HOME -- message queue -- HOME -- message queue -- MARKET -- shared memory -- WEATHER

-look at algoForMQ.py for how to establish the mqs.
+We will add: MARKET -- signal -- EXTERNAL